Equity Policy and Procedures

 C. Amnesty for Good Faith Reports by Students

 The College encourages the reporting of violations of this Policy and seeks to remove any barriers to an individual making a report.
 The College recognizes that students may be hesitant to report in some circumstances, such as when they or others may be accused of violating other College policies, such as drinking or using drugs at the time of the incident.
 Given this concern and the College’s desire to provide for the safety of all community members, no student conduct proceedings or conduct record for students will result from an individual’s good faith report believed to violate this Policy.
+The College may, however, require the student to engage in educational or restorative action.

 D. Obligation to Act in Good Faith

 Reports made under this Policy should be made only in good faith.
 All parties and witnesses have an obligation to be truthful.
 Reports that are not made in good faith, such as reports that are later found to be intentionally false or made maliciously without regard for truth, as well as, false or misleading testimony provided by a third-party witness, may be a form of retaliation under this Policy and/or may violate this Policy and other College policies.
 This provision does not apply to reports made in good faith, even if the outcome did not support a violation of the Policy.
+Additionally, individuals who are not parties or witneesses in an Equity process and are found sharing misleading or false information about a report made in good faith, may be engaging in a form of harassment against a party who is or has participated in an Equity processs in good faith.

 V. Retaliation Prohibited